inducer/lecture-tube/README.md

 LectureTube was written for my [High-Performance Computing class](http://wiki.tiker.net/Teaching/HPCFall2012) at NYU.
-The class web page contains links to a lecture's worth of videos.
+The class web page contains links to (eventually) a whole semester's worth of videos.
 The motivation for writing it was that the class contains many live demonstrations in code and use of machines that would not be adequately captured if we relied on just slides or notes.

 Browser support:
 * Chrome